LEARN MORE ABOUT WHAT HAPPENS AT WESTMINSTER

 Our Youth Coordinator Julie Cunha organizes this program, and meets with parents to go over guidelines, best practices and what families can expect in these sessions.

 One change we have introduced is that we have split our group into a younger and older group.
-In the 2017-2018 season the Junior group (grades 5 to 8) will meet on Sunday afternoons (resuming on October 15th), but the Senior group will have their own small group led by Julie as a part of our small groups program (date to be decided).
+The Junior group (grades 5 to 8) meets on Wednesday evenings from 7 to 8:30pm & the Senior group has their own small group led by Julie as a part of our small groups program.
+The Senior Youth Group meets Thursday evenings from 7 to 8:30pm at the church.

 We use a lively curriculum, talk faith, have fun, enjoy snacks, and form relationships as we talk about and grow in our faith together.